numba/numba/docs/source/reference/numpysupported.rst

 module, but does not allow you to create individual RandomState instances.
-The same algorithms are used as for :ref:`the standard random module <pysupported-random>` (and therefore the same notes apply), but with an independent internal state: seeding or drawning numbers from one generator won't affect the other.
+The same algorithms are used as for :ref:`the standard random module <pysupported-random>` (and therefore the same notes apply), but with an independent internal state: seeding or drawing numbers from one generator won't affect the other.

 The following functions are supported, but only with scalar output: you can't